x

 Summary

-Friable asbestos represents the highest-risk form of asbestos contamination due to its ability to easily release airborne fibres.
+Friable asbestos represents the highest-risk form of asbestos contamination due to its ability to easily release airborne fibers.
 Its identification and management require strict regulatory controls to protect human health and ensure compliance during demolition, remediation, and construction activities.

 Definition